-As an administrator, you can change this too.
-Please note that you can only switch from expert mode back into normal mode if you only make changes to sections and parameters that are not marked with the symbol expert lock.
+As administrator, you can change this too.
+Please note that you can only switch from expert mode back into normal mode if you only make changes to sections and parameters that are not marked with the symbol $\stackrel{\circ}{\approx}$ expert lock.

-User and rights management can be sub-divided into the following areas:
+User and rights management is sub-divided into the following areas:

 - ⇒ 9.1 Managing user profiles and users (p.
-97) - ⇒ 9.2 Managing access rights (administrators only) (p.
-100) - ⇒ 9.3 Overview of user profiles and their authorizations (p.
-111) - ⇒ 9.4 Perform changes and actions on the device (p.
-111) - ⇒ 9.5 Display and operation (p.
-119)
+101) - ⇒ 9.2 Managing access rights (administrator only) (p.
+104) - \Rightarrow 9.3 Overview of user profiles and their authorizations (p.
+115) - \Rightarrow 9.4 Perform changes and actions on the device (p.
+115) - \Rightarrow 9.5 Display and operation (p.
+131)